airconditioner1/AGdev43-Sprints-Agile-Tool/README.md

 `npm ci`
 `npm start`

+To access the chatroom feature, open a new terminal in the same directory and type `npm run server`

 # Description
 These are the current features of the product:
 1. login and logout with google (no signup yet, mark working on it)